--p ppar_id Specifies PPAR-ID for deleting a schedule.
-Depending on the system configuration, you can specify an integer from 0 to 15 for ppar_id.
+-p ppar id Specifies PPAR-ID for deleting a schedule.
+Depending on the ppar_id.
 All the schedules which are set to the specified PPAR-ID are deleted.

 -r id Specifies the schedule data to be deleted.
 You can check id by using showpowerschedule(8).